AndresMillsGallego/reading-notes/wireframe_html.md

 *__What is Wireframing?__*

 Wireframing is a practice that UX designers use to plan out their their site, app or product.
-Its similar to a story board, rough draft, etc etc. Its a way to get ideas down on paper and a basic layout going.
+It is similar to a story board, rough draft, etc etc. It is a way to get ideas down on paper and a basic layout going.

 This proces can be done on a laptop or even a pen and paper!
 While there are many great products out there, it can be a good idea to start things with a marker or a pen and a pad of paper or white board.
 Remember that this process is about getting ideas down quick.
 Detail and fine design can come later.
 Using paper and pen make it easy to fix mistakes without losing too much time.